fzyzcjy/flutter_rust_bridge/book/src/quickstart.md

     --dart-output path/to/file/being/bridge_generated.dart
 ```

-If you have problems (such as failure on MacOS), please see the ["Troubleshooting"](troubleshooting.md) section.

-(For more options, use `--help`; To see what types and function signatures can you write in Rust, have a look at [this example](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/pure_dart/rust/src/api.rs).)
-(For Windows, you may need `\\` instead of `/` for paths.)

 ### Enjoy

-Use the class in the generated `.dart` file, as if it is a normal Flutter/Dart class!
-(The abstract class at the top of the generated file.)
+Use the class in the generated `.dart` file, as if it is a normal Flutter/Dart class.

-Want to see a Flutter tutorial with UI?
-See [the tutorial section below](https://github.com/fzyzcjy/flutter_rust_bridge#-tutorial-a-flutterrust-app).
-Want pure-Dart example?
-[Here is](https://github.com/fzyzcjy/flutter_rust_bridge#-tutorial-pure-dart) another tutorial.

-## See more

-Want to see more?
-Have a look at the next section for quickstarts or tutorials.